OpenBB-finance/OpenBB/website/content/cli/index.md

     url="cli/configuration"
 />
 <NewReferenceCard
+    title="Hub Synchronization"
+    description="An overview of the `/account` menu and synchronizing settings with the OpenBB Hub." url="cli/hub"
+/>
+<NewReferenceCard
     title="Data Sources"
     description="How-to switch providers for a command, and define the default source for a function." url="cli/data-sources"